About Neurodiversity

 Dyslexia is not linked to intelligence but can make learning difficult.

-It often co-occurs with related conditions such as dyspraxia, dyscalculia and attention deficit hyperactivity disorder.
+Dyslexia often co-occurs with related conditions such as dyspraxia, dyscalculia, and attention deficit hyperactivity disorder.

 People with dyslexia often have difficulty processing and remembering information.